whg/dmx_player/sd_dmx_player/readme.md

 The trigger pin is configured to be active low, i.e. it enables the pull up resistor.
 To use it, `#define TRIGGER_PIN` with some pin number.

+When pressed this pauses or plays the file.

 ### NUM_RUNS

 If this is `#define`d then the player will stop after that number.
-If `TRIGGER_PIN` is defined then this it the player will be able to start again from beginning if it receives a trigger.
+If `TRIGGER_PIN` is defined then this it the player will be able to start again from beginning if it receives a trigger after it's stopped.

 ### TIMEOUT_SECONDS